 The fall of Rome and the slow formation of modern Europe.
 The struggle to reconcile Christianity and its Hebrew origins with Greek philosophy.
 The barbarian invasions and the move towards nation states.
 The Holy Roman Empire.
 Expansions.
 The rise of Islam, its religion and conquests.
 The Crusades.
 Medieval Christianity and the Gothic cathedral.
 Scriptures and printing.
-The Renaissance and Reformation and the counter-Reformation.
-The age of exploration.
-The concept of a New World.
+The Renaissance and Ref-